j19sch/j19sch.github.io/posts/2024/20240803-optimizing-for-moments-of-discovery.md

 # Be intentional about exploratory testing

+*This is the second post in a (to be) three-part series about my statement "The difference between a test case and a requirement is the moment of discovery."*

 In the previous post I [distinguished](link://slug/the-difference-between-a-test-case-and-a-requirement-is-the-moment-of-discovery#translated-requirements) test cases that are translated requirements from ones that aren't.
 This is basically something I learned from [James Lyndsay](https://www.workroom-productions.com/).
 As he describes in *["Why Exploration has a Place in any Strategy"](https://www.workroom-productions.com/why-exploration-has-a-place-in-any-strategy/)*:

-> Some tests are designed to find risks.
+> "Some tests are designed to find risks.
 They're made on-the-fly and run once.
 Some are designed to tell us about retained value.
 They're made once, and run forever after.
-You need *both*: they tell you different things.
+You need *both*: they tell you different things."

-The tests with a focus on value are prescribed (as in: written before), they are based on requirements, on things we know we want.
+The tests with a focus on value are based on requirements, on things we know we want, they are prescribed (as in: written before).
 The tests with a focus on value are exploratory, they are based on our decisions in the moment, we look for surprises and decide how we feel about those surprises.

----

-If both kinds of testing, prescribed and exploratory, are important, then why am I focusing on the exploratory part?
+If both of these kinds of testing, prescribed and exploratory, are important, then why am I focusing on this post on the exploratory part?

 There are three reasons:

 1. there are still a lot of misconceptions about what exploratory testing is
-1. there are a lot of misconceptions about how exploratory testing relates to scripted and automated testing
+1. there are still a lot of misconcetopms about how explorarory testing relates to prescribed testing
-1. a lot of exploratory testing is happening implicitly -> carries misconceptions with it
+1. there's a lot of hidden, implicit exploratory testing that could deliver more value

----

 ## What is exploratory testing?